SysKitTeam/docs-point/docs/microsoft365-inventory/cleanup-opportunities.md

 * The **Cleanup Trend section (2)**, which shows the amount of all-time cumulative cleaned items shown through a graph for automated items and manual items

-* The report for the current state of your Cleanup Opportiunities with the following columns included:
+* The report for the current state of your Cleanup Opportunities with the following columns included:

   * **Cleanup Opportunity (3)** - shows the name of the cleanup category
   * **Cleaned Items (4)** - shows the number of cleaned items so far